-I hope you have as much fun reading about these recipes (and making them!) as I did writing about them.
+I hope you have as much fun reading about (and making) these Halloween snacks as I did writing about them.

-All you’ll need to make these scary spider mini-pizzas (okay – they’re too adorable to be scary) is pizza crust, tomato sauce and paste, herbs, cheese, and black olives.
+All you’ll need is pizza crust, tomato sauce and paste, herbs, cheese, and black olives.

-If some of your people don’t like olives, don’t worry; you’ll add them after the pizzas finish cooking, so they can easily remove them without leaving any of the olive taste behind.
+If some guests don’t like olives, don’t worry.
+You’ll add them after the pizzas finish cooking, so they can remove them without leaving the olive taste behind.

 2. Mummy Brie